ianmeinert/dashboard/README.md

 3. **Set up the backend:**
    - See [backend/README.md](./backend/README.md) for setup and running instructions
+   - **On first run, any legacy grocery data in JSON will be auto-migrated to the database.**

 4. **Set up the frontend:**
    - See [frontend/README.md](./frontend/README.md) for setup and running instructions